dragonazd/Caskell/README.md

 Caskell
 ======
-Provides all kinds of functional functions such as map,filter,fold...everything you need to perform functional programming
+Provides all kinds of functional functions such as map,filter,fold...everything you need to perform functional programming **News: r0.1 was recently released!
+If anyone have tried the lib, I'll be grateful to receive some feedback :-)**
 ###A demo
     #include "caskell.cpp"
     using namespace caskell;